-3 Steps to a Rapid and Effective Talent Acquisition Functional Audit
+DIY: 3 Steps to Doing Your Own Talent Acquisition Audit

-You've read enough articles - and as a business leader, you've personally experienced - the impact COVID-19 has had on nearly every industry.
-On the extremes, some industries are shedding tens of thousands of jobs (travel, hospitality, in-store retail) while others are hiring in similarly large numbers (healthcare, e-commerce, retail pharmacy).
-Everyone in the middle is experiencing disruption due to greatly accelerated remote work arrangements as well as financial pressures that include workforce reductions.
-Many of these organizations are bound to face permanent change as to how business is conducted and staffed in the future.
-Across the board however, companies must streamline and improve their ability to rapidly hire diverse, high performing talent.
+You've read enough articles - and as a business leader, you've personally experienced - the dramatic changes to the talent marketplace across nearly every industry.
+On the extremes, some industries have shedded tens of thousands of jobs while others seem to be continually hiring.
+Everyone in the middle is experiencing disruption due to skills shortages, creeping attrition, new hire no-shows, return to office demands, and the ever-present financial pressures that often end with workforce reductions.
+In all cases however, companies must streamline and improve their ability to hire and retain high performing employees.

-Based on our experience completing recruitment audits across dozens of industries over the last decade, we recommend these three rules of thumb:
+Based on our two decades of experience completing Talent Acquisition audits across dozens of industries, we recommend these three rules of thumb when auditing your own recruiting function:

-1. Include, but don’t go over-index on, qualitative research.
+1. Start with (but don’t over-index on) qualitative research.

 In the context of a recruitment audit, the goal of qualitative research is to identify trends in thoughts and opinions about how talent acquisition is working across the organization (or a targeted area of the business.)
 The intent, therefore, is not to talk with or survey every person who interacts with talent acquisition (which, let’s face it, could be almost everyone in the organization) – but rather to gain insights from individuals who represent key stakeholder groups.
 With that in mind:

-• Ask a structured set of common questions across the stakeholder groups that will allow for the identification of relevant themes.
+• Develop a structured protocol for your interviews and focus groups to ensure consistency, brevity and effectiveness.
+Asking a structured set of common questions across the stakeholder groups will allow you to identify relevant themes.

 • Focus on gaining insights into what’s working well about talent acquisition and what needs to improve.

-• Take copious notes (or, if surveying, capture relevant data) in order to report on themes across business units, stakeholders, geographies, etc.
+• Record discussions (or capture via survey data) in order to analyze, identify and report on themes related to talent acquisition across business units, stakeholders, geographies, etc.

 • Stay away from stating – or becoming distracted by – general averages across the organization (for example: “Our overall turnover is only 8%.
 We’re doing great!”)
 Dig into the views that are most important to the business – uncovered in the qualitative work - such as key geographies or business units, critical functional areas such as IT or sales, or other classifications of employees – in order to identify meaningful and actionable talent trends.

-• Calculating a simple and general cost per hire (overall talent acquisition spend + RPO and agency costs) divided by the number of reqs managed by talent acquisition in a year will also provide a baseline that can be evaluated against industry benchmarks, prior year costs, etc. It’s not going to be perfect – perfection is likely unattainable here and unlikely to be worth the time and energy – but it will be directionally correct and can be drilled down further if merited by the initial look.
+• Follow the standard method for calculating cost per hire, even if you need to make some assumptions in the process.
+This will provide a baseline that can be evaluated against industry benchmarks, prior year costs, etc. It’s not going to be perfect – perfection is likely unattainable here and unlikely to be worth the time and energy – but it will be directionally correct and can be drilled down further if merited by the initial look.

 Even the best-intended Talent Acquisition leaders are likely to find themselves in a situation in which motives are questioned at the conclusion of a do-it-yourself recruitment audit.
-Results and recommendations of an audit often indicate next steps such as increasing headcount, redesigning the recruiting process, changing technology or employer branding – i.e. new investment in the function.
-Extricating yourself from the ensuing questions and suspicions – Is he trying to build an empire?
+It can be painful to hear negative feedback but, that's typically why an audit needs to be done in the first place.
+As long as the effort is structured, genuine, balanced and objective, it's worth doing.
+If the capacity and capability doesn't exist within your org to undertake a DIY recruiting audit effort, hire outside experts like us.
+Results and recommendations of an audit often indicate next steps such as considering a new TA strategy, redesigning the recruiting process, configuring technology differently, agreeing on new and prioritized metrics and measures, and determing when the org can expect to see a return on investment related to their TA changes.
+In any even, be prepared to proactive address legitimate concerns – Is he trying to build an even bigger TA team?
 Didn’t we just buy new technology a few years ago?
-Why does she think an EVP make-over will change things?
-Etc. – will be difficult.
+Why does she think another recruitment marketing campaign will change anything?
+What about using AI to make hiring decisions?
+These can be difficult to address.
 Whether you hire an outside team of objective experts who specialize in audits and recruitment process improvement – or simply engage a cross-functional team of insiders to complete a structured audit program, bringing others in to lead the recruitment audit will increase the likelihood that the organization will fairly consider and adopt the recommended changes.

 ------